Cozzi5114/FetchRewardsCodeTest/README.md

 If using Swagger, dropdown the endpoint you want to work with, click the *'Try It Out'* button, and then give it JSON data and click execute.
 For SpendPoints it just wants a number value, and for GET requests just click *'execute'*.

 ____________________
 ____________________
-# Extra Rambling
+# Some Extra Rambling<sub>(optional)</sub>
 So this was really cool.
-This is probably the best time I've had looking for a job, to be honest.
+This is probably the best time I've had applying for a job, to be honest.
 I love that I get to use whatever stack I want and Im not under time constraints.
 I love that I was given an actual problem that requires critical thinking and decision making, as opposed to multiple-choice questions.
 I love that it was Fetch Rewards related and not a random thing.

-I was starting to get rusty on ASP stuff, and I've never tried to build out a webservice from scratch before, so I learned some things which will make this beneficial either way.
+I was starting to get rusty on ASP stuff, and I've never tried to build out a web service from scratch before, so I did learn some things which will make this beneficial either way.
 So, like I said, overall i really loved this exercise.
 You guys are awesome for this, if I ever get into a position to handle a hiring process I'm doing it this way.

-So originally I had made another property in the TransactionRecord object, 'PointsRemaining', which would be tracked in the database and subtracted from.
+About this solution, so, originally I had made another property in the TransactionRecord object, 'PointsRemaining', which would be tracked in the database and subtracted from.
 So, in order to not have to pull all transaction records *every time*, and not have to recalculate things *every time*, I could just say "get records with points remaining".
-Once the points were spent, the value would be set at 0 and the item would be left out when i called the db.
-This worked fine at first because I had taken your JSON calls and ordred them by time in notepad and sent them in order.
+Once the points were spent, the value would be set at 0 and the item would be left out the next time i called the db.

+This worked fine at first because I had taken your JSON calls and ordred them by time and sent them in order.
 Because some of the calls are point deductions, when submitting a transaction record they would deduct points from the oldest possible record at the point of submission.
 Then, when I did them in the order provided, and a new record came in whose time was was older than that, it would be messed up and not have points subtracted.

 So, while I do hate having to grab *all* the records and do *all* the math on them every single time(which doesn't at all feel optimal), theres no telling when a transaction record with an older timestamp would come in and mess all that up.
 So this is how I ended up doing it.
 I assume it was part of the challenge that the data doesnt necessarily arrive in order based on time, but it really threw me off when I went back to the order provided in the test and I had to change some things really quickly.

-There's probabyl somethign to be said here about stored procedures and things
+Also, there maybe could be something to be done here about stored procedures and things of that nature, but I dont think that's what you wanted, and I'm not actually working with a database with which to make any stored procedures.

+Well, that's all i have.
+I can get really nervous on the phone, and especially with new people, and about stuff like this where its a job search thing.
+But thats another thing I like like about this.
+At least this way I dont really have to worry about all that.
+I mean, if you're reading this right now, that's kind of exactly what I mean.
+I can just do work, and explain myself, and show my code first instead of seizing up in the moment.
+Which, i still might do, but at least it'll happen second.